anvil-works/routing/docs/navigating/navigation-components.md

 `data-exact-path`
 : If present, path must match exactly.
 Default: `False` (parent paths also match).
 Set this attribute on individual link elements in your HTML.

+!!! note "Special case: Home page link"

+    A link with `href="/"` is automatically treated as an exact match.
+It will only be active when the current path is also `"/"`, not on child routes.
+This is the expected behavior for home page links, so you don't need to set `data-exact-path` for them.

 `data-exact-query`
 : If present, query parameters must match exactly.
 Default: `False`.
 Set this attribute on individual link elements in your HTML.